Dodge Dakota Insurance Rates

 Dodge Dakota insurance rates by U.S. city

-Choosing high deductibles can reduce prices by up to $190 every year, whereas increasing liability limits will increase prices.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $398 extra every 12 months.
+Choosing high deductibles could save up to $190 every year, while increasing your policy's liability limits will cost you more.
+Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $398 extra every year.
 View Rates by Deductible or Liability Limit

-Since prices can be so different, the only way to figure out your exact price is to do a rate comparison and see which company has the best price.
-Every auto insurance company uses a different rate calculation, so rate quotes may be quite different.
+Since prices can be so different, the only way to figure out exactly what you will pay is to compare prices and see which company has the best price.
+Every company uses a different rate calculation, and quoted prices may be quite different from one company to the next.

 Insurance Rates by Trim Level and Model Year